 The way a person’s appearance is described is crucial for anchoring that character in the reader’s mind.
 Physical details matter: do they have green eyes, brown eyes?
 Black hair, blond hair?
 What about pale skin or dark skin?
 Even secondary characters can benefit from this attention paid to descriptive details.

-But for strong character descriptions, other aspects are just as important and often more so, so while physical descriptions needn’t go on for ages, a few well-chosen adjectives will help to embed that character in the consciousness of the audience.
+But for strong character descriptions, other aspects are just as important and often more so.
+While physical descriptions needn’t go on for ages, a few well-chosen adjectives will help to embed that character in the consciousness of the audience.

 Character’s personality traits and behaviour